 Dry macular degeneration

-This is the most common form and occurs in 9 in 10 cases.
+This is the most common form of macular degeneration and occurs in 9 in 10 cases.
 In this type the cells in the RPE of the macula gradually become thin (they 'atrophy') and degenerate.
 This layer of cells is crucial for the function of the rods and cones which then also degenerate and die.
-Dry AMD is a gradual process as the number of cells affected increases: it usually takes several years for vision to become seriously affected.
-Many people with dry AMD do not totally lose their reading vision.
-If only one eye is affected you may not be aware of the change in your vision, and it may be detected unexpectedly during an eye test.

 Wet macular degeneration

-If you develop wet AMD (see below) in one eye the risk of developing wet AMD in the second eye is about 1 in 4.
+If a person has wet AMD (see below) in one eye the risk of developing wet AMD in the second eye is about 1 in 4.